 A very dangerous sickness that hikers can have while hiking in hot weather is heat exhaustion.
-Heat exhaustion is similar to heatstroke, however, symptoms can more or less mild than heatstroke depending on the person.
+Heat exhaustion is similar to heatstroke, however, symptoms can be more or less mild than heatstroke depending on the person.

 Symptoms of Heat Exhaustion include:

 - Heavy sweating, cold clammy skin